Water Kefir

-Tibicos, or water kefir, is a traditional fermented drink made with water and a symbiotic culture of bacteria and yeasts (SCOBY) held in a polysaccharide biofilm matrix created by the bacteria.
+Water kefir, known as tibicos in mexico, is a traditional fermented drink made with water and kefir grains held in a polysaccharide biofilm matrix created by the bacteria.

 It is sometimes consumed as an alternative to milk-based probiotic drinks or tea-cultured products such as kombucha.
 Water kefir is typically made as a probiotic homebrew beverage.
 The finished product, if bottled, will produce a carbonated beverage.